Trees

 Merkelization cryptographic hash function

-The cryptographic hash function used for the tree merkelization can significantly impact state-proof verification.
+The cryptographic hash function used for tree merkelization can significantly impact state-proof verification.
 Verifying state proofs involves calculating hashes in a specific way to compare against the expected tree root.

-There are two angles on performance:
+There are two performance aspects:

 Account’s code

-The current MPT doesn’t store the account’s code bytecode directly in the tree; it only stores a commitment (i.e., the code-hash as keccak(code_bytecode)).
+The current MPT doesn’t store the account’s code bytecode directly in the tree; it only stores a commitment (i.e., the code-hash as keccak(code_bytecode)

 This is the reason for the worst-case scenario of proving the state for an L1 block.
 You can craft a block that forces the prover to include a contract code of maximum size.
 A better tree design should allow for more efficient proofing of account code slices.

 Proving parts of an account’s code is critical to efficiently allow stateless clients or block state proofs.
 During a transaction execution, only a small fraction of an account’s code is typically executed.
-Think, for example, of an ERC-20: the sender will execute the transfer method but never do on-chain calls to other methods like balanceOf.
+Think, for example, of an ERC-20: the sender will execute the transfer

-Proposed trees strategies
+Proposed tree strategies

-• A more efficient encoding of data inside the tree.
+- A more efficient encoding of data inside the tree.

-• Including the account’s code inside the tree, allowing size-efficient partial code proving.
+- Including the account’s code inside the tree, allowing size-efficient partial code proving.

-• A more convenient merkelization strategy to generate and verify proofs more efficiently.
+- A more convenient merkelization strategy to generate and verify proofs more efficiently.

 Verkle and Binary trees share the same strategy for solving the first two points — we’ll dive deeper into them on the Data encoding page.
-Each proposes a different strategy for the last bullet, explained in their respective Verkle Trees and Binary Tree pages.
+Each proposes a different strategy for the last point, explained in their respective Verkle Trees and Binary Tree pages.